+NOTE: Although in-person interviewing is an available mode of data collection for the June Area Survey, attempts should be made to collect information by phone.

-NOTE: In-person interviews werenot allowed for the 2021 June Area Survey.
-If limited in-person interviewing is made available for the 2022 survey, you should have the following materials before you start field or personal interviewing:
+You should have the following materials before you start field or personal interviewing:

 - 1. State highway map. - 2.
 County highway maps showing segment locations in red. - 3.
 Aerial photographs and/or maps with segment boundaries outlined in red.
 For segments enumerated last year, the photos may show tract boundaries and code letters in blue. - 4.
-[Optional] Masonite or other type of board to hold photos or maps (including large clips or rubber bands for holding photo or map to the board). - 5.
-[Optional] Clipboard to hold questionnaire or a large clip to hold questionnaire to the Masonite board. - 6.
+[Optional] Masonite or other type of board to hold photos or maps (including large clips or rubber bands for holding photo or map to the board). - [Optional] Clipboard to hold questionnaire or a large clip to hold questionnaire to the Masonite board. - 6.
 Acreage grid(s) for measuring land areas and distances on aerial photos. - 7.
 Pencils special blue photo pencils for marking on photos or maps, and black lead pencils for recording information on questionnaires. - Important: Never use ink pens on maps, photos, or questionnaires - 8.
 Survey materials (1 or more per segment): - a.
 Area Screening Form(s).
 For segments screened in a previous survey, pre-printed labels identifying tract operators will be placed on the Area Screening Form. - b.
 Area Tract questionnaire(s).
-For segments completed in a previous survey, preprinted labels identifying farm name, operator, and partner names will be placed on the Area Tract questionnaire. - 9.
-Extra Area Screening and Area Tract questionnaires to add to segment envelopes as needed. - 10.
-Response burden and sales cards or Respondent Booklet to use when interviewing farm operators.
+For segments completed in a previous survey, pre-printed labels identifying farm name, operator, and partner names will be placed on the Area Tract questionnaire. - Extra Area Screening and Area Tract questionnaires to add to segment envelopes as needed.